University of Technology Sydney

 Preparatory activities:

-Preparation activities will vary week-to-week.
+Preparation activities will vary from week to week.
 Some weeks will involve engaging with resources such as videos, websites, readings or self-directed learning exercises.
-Preparatory activities will be listed in the subject outline; and Canvas Modules or they will be emailed to you the week prior.
-To make the most of your studio time and feedback session with the Tutor, it is important that preparatory activities as Process Tasks are completed prior to class.
+Preparatory activities will be listed in Canvas Modules or theywill be emailed to you the week prior.
+To make the most of your studio time and feedback session with the Tutor, it is important that preparatory activities such as Process Tasks are completed prior to class.
+Students should be ready with all materials and equipment required at the beginning of each class, and must have their Student Number and Password to login at the beginning of digital classes.

 Engaging in Studios: